JuliaOdziewa/ToDo-list/README.md

 ## Decription

 This is a simple To-Do list.
 You can add to it your daily tasks.
 Completed task can be marked done or deleted.

+### 🔥New update!!!🔥

+Now you can mark all your tasks done and then hide them.

 ## Technologies